kevingonzalez7997/Deployment_4/README.md

 - User Name will be Github user and the password is the generated key in GitHub

 ### 6. Configure nginx
 In the last version, ElasticBean stalk was used to deploy the application.
 This was replaced by Gunicorn, a popular Python web server designed to serve Python web applications, like Flask.
 It handles incoming HTTP requests and serves responses, making it a reliable choice for deploying Python web apps in production.
 To enhance security, Nginx, a versatile web server and reverse proxy, is a critical component in this deployment.
-Nginx listens on port 8000 where Gunicorn is hosting the application and reroutes user requests to the application on port 5000.
+Nginx listens on port 5000 and reouting traffic to Gunicorn which is hosting the application on port 8000.
 By doing so, Nginx is a secure intermediary that shields the application, ensuring safe and efficient traffic management.

 Run the following to edit
 `sudo nano /etc/nginx/sites-enabled/default`